 Nina Simone died at her home in Carry-le-Rouet, France, on April 21, 2003.
 Two days earlier, the Curtis Institute, which had denied her application so many years before, granted her an honorary degree.
 She had already received honorary doctorates from Malcolm X University (1972) and Amherst College in Massachusetts (1977).
 In 2009, she was inducted into the North Carolina Music Hall of Fame.

 While Nina Simone was commonly known as “the high priestess of soul,” her repertoire included music drawn from a wide variety of musical styles.
 Her piano playing was strongly influenced by her early classical training even when playing popular standards, as can be heard on her rendition of “Love Me or Leave Me.”
 She also performed North Carolinia folk songs, such as “Black is the Color,” jazz and popular standards, and blues and gospel songs.
 She ranged from protest songs, such as “Mississippi Goddam” and “Four Women” to classic standards like George Gershwin’s “I Loves You, Porgy” (from Porgy and Bess).
 Personally, Simone refused any easy categorization of her music, describing it as “black classical music.”
-Personally I was initially drawn to her by her magnificent renditions of “I put a Spell on You” and “Don’t let me be misunderstood.”
+Personally I was drawn to her early on by her magnificent renditions of “I Put a Spell on You” and “Don’t let me be misunderstood.”